vaskarsarma/SECUREAPI/README.md

 Note : All these above configs are belongs to the Auth0 config.
 Configure correctly to generate the Access Token and to access the protected API

 Also consider that ```http_proxy``` for proxy settings which might be required to connect to downstream services

+    NODE_TLS_REJECT_UNAUTHORIZED=0  // Add in the .env file incase unable to connect to external API

 ## Running the app